Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/events.md

     - `x: number`{: .language-javascript }: A number, the x coordinate
     - `y: number`{: .language-javascript }: A number, the y coordinate
     - `z: number`{: .language-javascript }: A number, the z coordinate
-    - `surfaceY`{: .language-javascript }: A number, the surface elevation of the block column, as determined from the calculation provided in `.full()`{: .language-javascript }
+    - `surfaceY: number`{: .language-javascript }: A number, the surface elevation of the block column, as determined from the calculation provided in `.full()`{: .language-javascript }
     - `cache: @Nullable ChunkRockDataCache`{: .language-javascript }: A [ChunkRockDataCache](https://github.com/TerraFirmaCraft/TerraFirmaCraft/blob/1.20.x/src/main/java/net/dries007/tfc/world/chunkdata/ChunkRockDataCache.java) which may be null
     - `rockLayers: RockLayerSettings`{: .language-javascript }: The [RockLayerSettings](https://github.com/TerraFirmaCraft/TerraFirmaCraft/blob/1.20.x/src/main/java/net/dries007/tfc/world/settings/RockLayerSettings.java) defined in the chunk generator's `settings` object
     - `return: RockSettings`{: .language-javascript }: A [RockSettings](https://github.com/TerraFirmaCraft/TerraFirmaCraft/blob/1.20.x/src/main/java/net/dries007/tfc/world/settings/RockSettings.java) describing the rock at the position.
 Ideally retrieved from the `RockLayerSettings`